piusmwilson/writing/Intellectual Property Management/Intellectual Property Managemet.md

 This resources is designed to equip young professionals with the necessary skills to enable them to play a leading role in promoting the tea­ching, use, and protection of intellectual property.

+This Intellectual Property Management Resource is designed for professionals from diverse backgrounds who want to gain a comprehensive understanding of Intellectual Property laws, rights, and strategies.

+The following professionals will gain the most benefit from this training:

+Licensing Managers
+Lawyers
+Intellectual Property Managers
+R&D Managers and Scientists
+Innovators and Inventors
+Product Managers and Designers
+Marketing and Branding Specialists

 ### The World Intellectual Property Organization (WIPO)